TheSwarnim/ChatApp/README.md

 A cross platform ChatApp made with flutter, uses Firebase as hosting and realtime database.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a subpart of CLiK App, a made in India and Atmanirbhar Bharat initiative by government of India.

 A few resources to get you started if you want to get familiar with Flutter :